ardhuin/OPTOOLS/README.md

 2.a
 S2_3ana : this is the 3-image method of Ardhuin et al. (2021) : this is super-slow.

+## Contents and quick run: Python

+Would be nice to add a few notebooks that do the same things as the matlab script described above ..

 ## Add your files